sdercolin/vlabeler/README.md

 - High performance with multiplatform support

 **The project is now in Alpha.
-For helps, suggestions, issue reports etc. please join our [Discord](https://discord.gg/yrTqG2SrRd).**
+For help, suggestions, issue reports, etc. please join our [Discord](https://discord.gg/yrTqG2SrRd).**

 ## Download